rccordell/feeling-responsive/pages/policies.md

 If you fail to meet these requirements, I will consider you mentally absent, though you may be physically present.

+## Missing Class

-**Please note**: I make no distinction between excused and unexcused absences, so use your allotted absences wisely.
+You may miss two classes without penalty. *I make no distinction between excused and unexcused absences*, so use your allotted absences wisely.
 You may not miss two classes early in the semester and then petition for additional excused absences afterward.
-When you must miss class, it is your responsibility to find out what you missed and to make up any pertinent assignments.
-You may not make up quizzes or in-class work.
-If you take one of your excused absences, I simply will not grade any in-class work you missed.
-If you miss a lab due to an excused absence you should attempt to make up the work.
+When you must miss class, it is your responsibility to find out what you missed, get updates on upcoming assignments, and/or ensure that you are prepared for future classes. *You may not make up quizzes or in-class work*.
+If you miss a lab due to an excused absence you should attempt to make up the work, but I cannot promise that all lab activities can be completed outside their schedule time; some labs require travel, special equipment, or outside expertise that I cannot provide at other times than our scheduled class period.

+Essentially, when you are absent you will receive a '0' for any in-class work assignments given on that day.
+At the end of the semester, I will drop the lowest two in-class grades, so that up to two 0's will be dropped (for your two allowed absences).
 Once beyond your allotted absences you will receive a zero for any in-class work or labs missed.
+If you miss fewer than two classes, then your lowest two in-class grades will be dropped, improving your overall grade.

 [![A picture of two buttons, the first labeled "Overload Relay Trip and the second labeled "Overload Relay & M.G.
 Set](https://c2.staticflickr.com/8/7179/6824250814_34fcd25d62_o.jpg)](https://flic.kr/p/bp351N)